TileDB-Inc/TileDB-Trino/README.md

 ./mvnw package -DskipTests
 ```

-### Installation on an existing Presto instance
+### Installation on an existing Trino instance

-If you are installing the plugin on an existing Presto instance, such as Amazon
+If you are installing the plugin on an existing Trino instance, such as Amazon
 EMR, you need to copy the `target/presto-tiledb-$VERSION` folder
-to a `tiledb` directory under the plugin directory on echo Presto node.
+to a `tiledb` directory under the plugin directory on echo Trino node.

 #### AWS EMR